There are Two Paradigms in America Trying to Operate Today

 As we recover from the lock down many will go back to our old dying “state religion” and today's mega churches.
 Hopefully true followers of Jesus will wake up and set up small groups and home cells, and let the false church blend into the Harlot of Revelation 17.
 Since many who have grown up in the "moral majority" --and others embedded in the Old Paradigm--actually do know Jesus Christ personally, the generation gap is not a simple disconnect.
 Many who are living in the new paradigm know Jesus as well.

-Tim Keller notes that those who are living in the Old Paradigm believe in a "two storey" universe but Millennials live in a "one storey" universe.
+Tim Keller notes that those who are living in the Old Paradigm believe in a "two storey" universe but Millennials he says live in a "one storey" universe.
 The upper storey is where God, the angels, and heaven are to be found.
 But the lower story is the domain of man and the church.
 A person seeking God should become part of the church community downstairs and reach up to invite God to change him or her.
 Once converted, the supplicant only needs to conform to the lower story culture and live happily ever after.
 Whether or not Jesus actually is allowed to change the inner person, thought, emotions, motives is unimportant they wrongly assume much of the time.
 Actually, intimacy with God is a very big deal.

 Under the rules of the new paradigm there is only one storey, the upper storey is assumed to be empty.
 Therefore in the new paradigm, "I am God," "you are God" "we are all gods."
 This is all Eastern Pantheism.
 Therefore Keller rightly says that a "two-storey" universe is more true to reality.
 Those who are walking with resurrected Lord Jesus, earth's coming King are safe, the rest are not.
 At risk are Compromised Christians, Cultural Christians, Closeted Christians, the Rebellious Ones, and of course Atheists, Agnostics and the like, as always.
 A small group of die-hard sinners, is excluded.